-Fiscal year Runs from July 1 to June 30.
+Fiscal Year Runs from July 1 to June 30.

 LYBUNT Donor gave Last Year, But Unfortunately Not This Year.
 Never Giver Donor has never contributed to the Harvard College Fund or the Graduate School Fund.
 Pledge A commitment to make a future or multiyear contribution.
-Reunion campaigns During five-year milestones, classmates work together to inspire peers to give back in support of the Harvard experience and our future.
+Reunion Campaigns During five-year milestones, classmates work together to inspire peers to give back in support of the Harvard experience and our future.
 SYBUNT Donor gave Some Year, But Unfortunately Not This Year.
-TWO TYPES OF PHILANTHROPIC FUNDING RESOURCES ENDOWED FUNDS: Dedicated and permanent sources of philanthropy.
+TWO TYPES OF PHILANTHROPIC FUNDING RESOURCES FLEXIBLE CURRENT-USE FUNDS: Flexible funds that are used to supplement areas not fully covered by the endowment and to seed new opportunities.
+These funds must be replenished every year.
+In addition to making a purely flexible gift, donors making gifts of any amount can also designate their current-use gift to one of the FAS' enduring priorities, including financial aid, the student experience, faculty support, graduate fellowships, and the libraries.
+ENDOWED FUNDS: Dedicated and permanent sources of philanthropy.
 Funds are invested by Harvard Management Company and a responsible percentage is distributed annually for specific programs, departments, or purposes.
-For more information, see harvard.edu/endowment IMMEDIATE-USE FUNDS: Flexible funds that are used to supplement areas not fully covered by the endowment and to seed new opportunities.
-These funds must be replenished every year.
-CONTACT US We encourage you to reach out to your Harvard College Fund or Graduate School Fund officer, your co-chairs, and other volunteer leaders.
-Phone 617-495-1636 CrimsonLink alumni.harvard.edu/volunteer/crimsonlink Volunteer Resources alumni.harvard.edu/volunteer-resources
+For more information, see harvard.edu/endowment CONTACT US

+We encourage you to reach out to your Harvard College Fund or Graduate School Fund officer, your co-chairs, and other volunteer leaders.

+GiveCampus

+givecampus.com/schools/harvarduniversity

+Volunteer Resources

+alumni.harvard.edu/volunteer-resources